isakro/shoredate/cran-comments.md

 ## Release summary

-Patch release.
+Resubmission of patch release.
+Was asked to change from citEntry() to bibentry() in the original submission.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs